 .
 It will also display a transactionHash

-Though not yet settled, you can consider the transaction complete because it has been successfully broadcasted to the network.
-Circle's systems will continue to track the transfer for 30 confirmations, at which point its status will change to complete.
+Though not yet settled, you can consider the transaction complete because it has been successfully broadcast to the network.
+Circle's systems will continue to track the transfer until it has reached finality, at which point its status will change to complete.

 🎉 Congratulations.
 You have successfully sent cryptocurrency using Circle's APIs.